danishkhan/danishkhan/README.md

 ### Hi there 👋
-Are you a devtools founder?
+Are you a founder?
 [Learn](https://www.dahhnishkhan.com/#advisor) how I can help you.

 [![trophy](https://github-profile-trophy.vercel.app/?username=danishkhan)](https://github.com/ryo-ma/github-profile-trophy)